Krusader is developed as part of KDE Extragear. You can fetch the source from the KDE git repository.

 $ msgfmt krusader.po -o krusader.mo

-$ su -c "cp krusader.mo /usr/share/locale/de/LC_MESSAGES/"
+$ su -c "cp krusader.mo /usr/share/locale/<XX>/LC_MESSAGES/"

-Building a git snasphot with translations
+Building a git snapshot with translations

-$ git clone git://anongit.kde.org/releaseme
+$ git clone https://invent.kde.org/kde/releaseme

-$ ./krusader.rb --git-branch master --version git`date +%Y%m%d`
+$ releaseme/tarme.rb --version git`date +%Y%m%d` --origin trunk krusader

 $ tar xjvf krusader-git`date +%Y%m%d`.tar.bz2